Skip to content

 protectKernelDefaults: true

-Module 2.3: Network Security - CNI plugins, service mesh security, and network-level controls.
+Module 2.3: Network Security continues the same defense-in-depth story by moving from node-local trust boundaries to CNI plugins, service mesh security, policy enforcement, and network-level controls.